-Adam Boyd teaches film production, screenwriting, and film analysis in Eastern Washington University’s Film Program, Boyd has spent the last seven years working in the feature film and commercial industry as a producer and assistant director both locally within the state of Washington, and all around the country.
+Adam Boyd, current Director of SpIFF, teaches film production, screenwriting, and film analysis in Eastern Washington University’s Film Program.
+Boyd has spent the last seven years working in the feature film and commercial industry as a producer and assistant director both locally within the state of Washington, and all around the country.
 He is one of the lead organizers for the 50 Hour Slam Inland Northwest Film Competition & Festival and is also a founding member of the Spokane Film Project.

 Irv Broughton has been making films for over 30 years.
 His films have shown at numerous festivals, including Ann Arbor, Bumbershoot, and the Northwest Film and Video Festival, where he is a three-time winner.
 As a writer, he is author of eleven books, including Producers on Producing and The Art of Interviewing in Television, Radio and Film.
 Irv holds an M.A. in Creative Writing from the distinguished writing program at Hollins (College) University.
 He he teaches film and writing courses at Spokane Falls Community College.

-Tierney Chabot graduated from Eastern Washington University, after studying Film and Women’s Studies.
-She has been actively involved in SpIFF since 2010, when she began screening open submissions.
+Tierney Chabot has been actively involved in SpIFF since 2010, when she began screening open submissions.
+She graduated from Eastern Washington University, after studying Film and Women’s Studies.

 Vaughn Overlie is an avid storyteller and a member of the Spokane Storytelling League, but his first love and passion is films.
 Overlie says, “I fell in love with cinema in 1953 when he saw Shane.
 In 1960 he entered the world of foreign films when he visited the Dishman Theater to view Bergman’s The Virgin Spring.